Effects of Exposure to Agent Orange

 - Hodgkin’s disease: A type of malignant lymphoma (cancer) that causes the lymph nodes, liver, and spleen to grow progressively larger.
 It also causes red blood cells to decrease more and more over time (called anemia).

 - Multiple myeloma: A type of cancer that affects the plasma cells.
 These are a type of white blood cells made in the bone marrow that help to fight infection.

 - Non-Hodgkin’s lymphoma: A group of cancers that affect the lymph glands and other lymphatic tissue.
-These are parts of the immune system that help to fight infection and illness.
+These parts of the immune system help fight infection and illness.

 - Prostate cancer: Cancer of the prostate and one of the most common cancers among men